-While for experienced modelers, this is a mark of their knowledge, if you’re just starting out and working on a complex kit, try to stick to the instruction booklet.
+While for experienced modellers, this is a mark of their knowledge, if you’re just starting out and working on a complex kit, try to stick to the instruction booklet.

-Double check before cutting and gluing the parts.
-Dry-fit everything (put together without gluing) to verify the proper fit and adjust if necessary.
+Double-check before cutting and glueing the parts.
+Dry-fit everything (put together without glueing) to verify the proper fit and adjust if necessary.